chaoshades/rmvx-ebjb-battle-commands/README.md

 # rmvx-ebjb-battle-commands
-Adds customizable battle commands and new ones inspired from popular RPG series (jump, blitz, steal, throw, etc.)
+Adds customizable battle commands to the EBJB Battle System.